0xeye/app-generator/template/README.md

 ### `@ysplitter/contracts`

 Contains Wagmi configuration and generated hooks for interacting with USDC contracts across multiple chains.
+Generates wagmi hooks from ABIs for use in the app.

 ### `@ysplitter/sdk`

-Business logic SDK that provides a unified interface for interacting with the ySplitter application data and services.
+Business logic SDK that provides a unified interface for polling and aggregating data sources.
+Used by the app for data fetching and caching.

 Key features: